To request information from the School of Graduate Studies:

 Application deadline: Jan 31, 2016 (all documents must be received by this date)

 All applicants must submit an online application through the SGS Online Application.
-All required supporting documents are submitted online, except the original transcripts and TOEFL scores.
+All required supporting documents are submitted online, except the original transcripts (see below).
 Instructions for the online application can be found on the SGS website.
 If you have any questions during the application process, please do not hesitate to contact Norma Escobar , EAS departmental administrator.